ang-zeyu/infisearch/docs/src/introduction.md

 ## Other Limitations

-- The project uses WebAssembly.
-If IE support is needed, you'll have to look elsewhere =(
+1. **Latency** & File Bloat

+   Scaling this tool for larger collections necessitates fragmenting the index and **retrieving only what's needed** when searched, which means extra network requests, but to a reasonable degree. (see this [demo](https://ang-zeyu.github.io/morsels-demo-1/))

+   This tool should be able to handle `800MB` **pure text** (not counting things like html soup) collections with the full set of features enabled and some configuration tweaking.

+   Nevertheless, this tradeoff can also be [configured](https://ang-zeyu.github.io/morsels/tradeoffs.html#tradeoffs) to varying degrees.
+That is, by default, Morsels can, and does function much like other existing monolithic pre-built index options in terms of the number of network requests.

+2. **Wasm** -- no IE support =(

+3. **Not production ready!**

-- For now, the focus is on providing e2e search functionalities in the **browser**.
+4. **Browser Focused**: For now, the focus is on providing e2e search functionalities in the browser.
 That means no Node.js support and such.